Sacrificium: Biography

-Sacrificium has its roots in a band called Hardway, formed by Sebastian Wagner and Oliver Tesch.
-Musically, the band was pop rock oriented.
-That changed in 1991, when the session drummer Markus Hauth took the direction more towards a hard rock sound.
-In 1992, Hardway performed at the reputive Steiger 14 club in Amsterdam, the Netherlands.
-The band name was changed to Corpus Christi (not to be confused with Corpus Christi from Ohio) in 1993 and they began playing thrash metal.
-The style developed to death metal, and in 1994, after recording a demo, the name was changed to Sacrificium.
+Sacrificium has its roots in pop rock-oriented band Hardway, formed by Sebastian Wagner and Oliver Tesch.
+In 1991, session drummer Markus Hauth took the band in a hard rock direction.
+In 1992, Hardway performed at the Steiger 14 club in Amsterdam, the Netherlands.
+The band name changed to Corpus Christi (not to be confused with Corpus Christi from Ohio) in 1993 and they played thrash metal and then death metal.
+In 1994, after recording a demo, the name was changed to Sacrificium.

-After a few line up changes in 1996, Sacrificium recorded its second demo and in 1998 another demo titled Mortal Fear was released.
-Although the demos were well-received, the vocalist Roman Wagner left Sacrificium in 2000.
-After that, the band played concerts with bands such as Extol, Dismember, Unleashed, The Black Dahlia Murder or My Darkest Hate.
-The second guitarist, Claudio Enzler, started performing vocals, and the guitarist position was taken by Ulrike Uhlmann.
+After a line up changes in 1996, Sacrificium recorded its second demo and, in 1998, another demo, titled Mortal Fear, was released.
+Although the demos were well-received, vocalist Roman Wagner left Sacrificium in 2000.
+After that, the band played concerts with Extol, Dismember, Unleashed, The Black Dahlia Murder or My Darkest Hate.
+Second guitarist Claudio Enzler started singing, and Ulrike Uhlmann became the guitarist.

-In 2002 Sacrificium was signed to Whirlwind Records, who published the band's debut Cold Black Piece of Flesh.
-The album caught the attention of the press, and received positive reviews.
-For example, Rock Hard gave it 7.5/10 in its February 2004 issue.
-Afterwards they toured Europe with the band Brain[Faq].
+In 2002, Sacrificium signed to Whirlwind Records, who published the band's debut Cold Black Piece of Flesh.
+The album received positive reviews.
+Rock Hard gave it 7.5/10 in its February 2004 issue.
+They toured Europe with the band Brain[Faq].

-On November 28, 2005, Sacrificium released its second album Escaping the Stupor on the Greek metal label Black Lotus Records.
+On November 28, 2005, Sacrificium released its second album, Escaping the Stupor, on Greek label Black Lotus Records.
 The album features guest performances by Karl Walfridsson of Pantokrator and Simon Rosén of Crimson Moonlight.
-Escaping the Stupor was well-received: Rock Hard gave it 7.5/10, Legacy 10/15 and Metalnews.de 6/7.
+Escaping the Stupor was well-received.
+Rock Hard gave it 7.5/10, Legacy 10/15 and Metalnews.de 6/7.

-The band is currently working on new material and is updating its Facebook bulletin with pre-production demo takes and news.
+The band was working on new material and updating its Facebook bulletin with pre-production demo takes and news.

-Founding guitarist Oliver Tesch left the band in 2012, and was replaced by Wolfgang Nillies.
+Founding guitarist Oliver Tesch left the band in 2012, replaced with Wolfgang Nillies.

-Guitarist Matthias Brandt and bass player Thorsten Brandt left the band on October 30, 2015 and have been replaced later on by Fred Berger and former member Ulrike Uhlmann.
+Guitarist Matthias Brandt and bass player Thorsten Brandt left the band on October 30, 2015 and were replaced with Fred Berger and former member Ulrike Uhlmann.

-On January 6, 2019, it was announced that longtime drummer Mario Henning was departing from the band.
-They therefore had to cancel their Mexico tour which would have been in April 2019.
+On January 6, 2019, drummer Mario Henning left the band.
+They cancelled their Mexican tour, which would have been in April 2019.

-At the same time the band announced to release an EP The Avowal of the Centurion in early 2019 and a full-length record in 2020.
-On March 16, 2019, it was announced that former bassist Thorsten Brandt would take over Henning's position on drums.
+At the same time, the band announced the EP The Avowal of the Centurion in early 2019, and a full-length record in 2020.
+On March 16, 2019, former bassist Thorsten Brandt took over on drums.
 On March 18, the band revealed that The Avowals of the Centurion would be released via Nordic Mission on April 19, 2019.